coltongrainger/quamash/prelims/algebra.md

 *Proof by example.* Suppose $\sigma \in S_n$ and write $\sigma$ in braid notation.
 We have a poset on the crossings because the strands never turn back up the braid diagram.
 We can then pull out the simple transpositions by ordering the crossings on each string.
 Lo and behold, this method gives us the minimal number of transpositions to use.

-DEF!
-(Sign of a permutation) TODO

-DEF!
-(Discriminant) TODO

 - Open question: the discriminant $\Delta$ under the group action of $S_n$ on the indices of the polynomial has *what* relation to eigenvalues if $\Delta$ is considered to be a subspace inm $\FF[x_1, \ldots, x_n]$?

 THM: Let $S_n \to \mathrm{GL}_n(\FF)$ act by left multiplication of permutation matrices.
 Then for any $\omega \in S_n$, we have $\det(\omega)$ given by ... $\epsilon(\omega)$.

 *Proof sketch*.
-TODO
+TODO (see notes 2018-10-19 #8)

+We ought also to define the sign of a permutation.
+Here's a sketch.

+- either define the determinant independent of the sign
-- what's the determinant of a simple transposition?
+- then ask what's the determinant of a simple transposition?
-    - should be analogous to the *discriminant* of a simple transposition
+- (it's analogous to the *discriminant* of a simple transposition)
-- generalize to the set of generators of $S_n$
+- one then generalizes to the set simple transpositions, which are generators for $S_n$

 DEF: The alternating group $A_n$ is the subgroup ... $\ker{\epsilon} \triangleleft S_n$, the set of "even permutations", where $\epsilon\colon S_n \to \{-1,1\}$ is the sign function.